 To many people the Central Pennsylvania Festival of the Arts (the Festival, or CPFA) is something that “just happens” each summer.
 School lets out for the summer, and in what seems like the blink of an eye, the Festival is upon us.
 Landscapers, stage hands, musicians, artists, and volunteers all appear – and in their wake both State College and the Penn State campus are alive with visitors.
-The Festival was founded in 1967 by the State College Chamber of Commerce and Penn State University’s College of Arts and Architecture.
+Approximately 125,000 people visit the Festival each year.

 Of course, the Festival, doesn’t “just happen”.
 It’s the result of a lot of hard work by more than a few people.